Linkage Projects

 Overview

-The Linkage Projects scheme supports projects which initiate or develop long term strategic research alliances to apply advanced knowledge to problems, acquire new knowledge and a basis for securing commercial and other benefits of research.
+The Linkage Project scheme supports projects which initiate or develop long-term strategic research alliances to apply advanced knowledge to problems, acquire new knowledge, and provide a basis for securing commercial and other benefits of research.

 • support internationally competitive research projects and teams on challenges or opportunities of relevance to research end-users;